A2osX/A2osX/README.md

 In addition, there is the developer generated Technical Specifications that document the internal and external A2osX commands, utilities and shell language.
 The master technical spec file can be found **[here](.Docs/Technical%20Spec.md)**.

+## How You Can Help

+The A2osX Team welcomes your help in making this the best operating enviroment for the Apple 2!
+Specifically, the more users who can test the most current RELEASE, CANDIDATE or STABLE media on their unique and report back their findings, the better A2osX becomes.
+In additions, comments on, suggestions, or contributions to our documentation are greatly appreciated.
+Lastly, A2osX would not be what it is without our great core development team.
+We could certainly use more developers, especially in Assembly (S-C Assembler familiar even better) to contribute new utilities, applications and features for A2osX.

 ## License
 A2osX is licensed under the GNU General Pulic License.